· · ·

 • Place the dough and parchment paper onto a baking sheet.
 Using a fork or roller docker, poke holes in the dough.

-• Cut the dough with a pastry wheel in half the long way and then into 1″ strips to form biscuits.
+• Cut the dough with a pastry wheel in half horizontally and then into 1″ strips to form biscuits.
 Do not separate.
 Apply egg wash over dough.

 • Bake biscuits in preheated oven for 20-25 minutes, until golden brown.
 Cool on wire racks and break apart.
 Makes 22-24 tea biscuits.